 In most cases, each surviving business owner contributes the proceeds received from the life insurance to fund the corporate redemption.
 The deceased owner’s estate receives instant liquidity at a fair market value for their business interest.

-The Main Advantages of Wait-and-See Plans
+The Main Advantages of a Wait-and-See Agreement

 - Creates all the advantages of a cross-purchase buy-sell agreement.